Self-consume vs export: solar energy strategy for Perth households

 Realistic ceiling without major investment: 50–65% self-consumption for an average household.
 Above 65–70%, you'd need to be home most of the day or have very high daytime loads (pool, EV, ducted AC).

-Self-consuming solar is worth 23.26c/kWh more than exporting at Perth's current rates.
-Shifting discretionary loads to daytime — dishwasher, washing machine, hot water heating, EV charging — is the lowest-cost way to increase self-consumption.
+Self-consuming solar is worth 31.26c/kWh more than exporting during Perth's off-peak export window, and 23.26c/kWh more for the smaller share of exports that land in the 3pm-9pm peak window.
+Shifting discretionary loads to daytime (dishwasher, washing machine, hot water heating, EV charging) is the lowest-cost way to increase self-consumption.
 Battery storage is an option with longer payback.
 The right strategy depends on when your household actually uses electricity.

 Calculate your savings